 Answering "What Did You Like Most About Your Last Job?"

 Mistakes can be made when answering this interview question.
 The first thing that you could mistakenly do is answer with, “Nothing.”
-If you were unhappy with your previous position (which is highly likely), you’ll have a difficult time answering this question.
+If you were unhappy with your previous position (which is highly likely), you’d have difficulty answering this question.

 Let’s dig into how you can answer this interview question effectively.
-And in a fashion that is going to make your interviewer respect the way you conduct yourself regarding your previous work experience.
+And in a fashion that will make your interviewer respect the way you conduct yourself regarding your previous work experience.

 Bad Answers To “What Did You Like Most About Your Previous Job?”